Walton, Liverpool: Governance

 The Liverpool Walton constituency was long a bastion of the left in the Labour Party with a Marxist influence stretching back to the 1950s.
 This came to a head when the Walton by-election in 1991 saw the Labour Party candidate, Peter Kilfoyle, defeat Walton Real Labour candidate Lesley Mahmood, a member of the Militant group, in the by-election caused by the death of left-wing MP Eric Heffer.

-The Member of Parliament currently representing Walton is Labour's Dan Carden.
+As of 2017, the Member of Parliament representing Walton is Labour's Dan Carden.
 The majority of councillors representing Walton are Labour.

 Geography

 Walton borders a number of other areas, some considered inner-city and some considered outer suburbs, these include Clubmoor, Anfield, Kirkdale, Norris Green, Bootle and Orrell Park.

 Walton has seven roads that are locally referred to as the ship roads.
 These roads are: Mauretania, Lusitania, Saxonia, Ivernia, Sylvania, Woolhope and Haggerston.
 Five of these roads are named after Cunard ships, Mauretania, Lusitania, Saxonia, Ivernia and Sylvania, a reference to Cunard's former headquarters in Liverpool.